-The 2023A Bonds are being executed and delivered pursuant to an Indenture of Trust dated as of June 15, 2012 (the "2012 Indenture"), as previously supplemented by Supplemental Indenture, Number 1 dated as of June 1, 2015 (the "First Supplement"), Supplemental Indenture, Number 2 dated as of May 1, 2020 (the "Second Supplement"), and Supplemental Indenture, Number 3 dated as of May 1, 2021 (the "Third Supplement"), and as further supplemented by Supplemental Indenture, Number 4 dated as of May 1, 2023 (the "Fourth Supplement" and together with the 2012 Indenture, the First Supplement, the Second Supplement, and the Third Supplement, the "Indenture"), each between the Corporation and U.S. Bank Trust Company, National Association, as successor trustee (the "Trustee").
-To secure its obligations under the Contract, the City has executed and delivered a Deed of Trust, Security Agreement and Fixture Filing dated as of June 26, 2012 (the "2012 Deed of Trust"), as previously extended by a Notice of Extension of
+The 2024 Bonds are being executed and delivered pursuant to an Indenture of Trust dated as of June 15, 2012 (the "2012 Indenture"), as previously supplemented by Supplemental Indenture, Number 1 dated as of June 1, 2015 (the "First Supplement"), Supplemental Indenture, Number 2 dated as of May 1, 2020 (the "Second Supplement"), Supplemental Indenture, Number 3 dated as of May 1, 2021 (the "Third Supplement"), Supplemental Indenture, Number 4 dated as of May 1, 2023 (the "Fourth Supplement"), and Supplemental Indenture, Number 5 dated as of July 1, 2023 (the "Fifth Supplement"), and as further supplemented by Supplemental Indenture, Number 6 dated as of May 1, 2024 (the "Sixth Supplement" and together with the 2012 Indenture, the First Supplement, the Second Supplement, the Third Supplement, the Fourth Supplement, and the Fifth Supplement, the "Indenture"), each between the Corporation and U.S. Bank Trust Company, National Association, as successor trustee (the "Trustee").
+To secure its obligations under the Contract, the City has executed and delivered a Deed of Trust, Security Agreement and Fixture Filing dated as of June 26, 2012 (the "2012 Deed of Trust"), as previously extended by a Notice of Extension of Deed of Trust to Additional Property, dated as of June 1, 2015 (the "First Extension"), a Second Notice of Extension of Deed of Trust to Additional Property, dated as of May 1, 2020 (the "Second Extension"), a Third Notice of Extension of Deed of Trust to Additional Property, dated as of May 1, 2023 (the "Third Extension"), and a Fourth Notice of Extension of Deed of Trust to Additional Property, dated as of July 13, 2023 (the "Fourth Extension"), and as further modified by the Deed of Partial Release, dated as of April 2, 2024, releasing the site of the Command Center from the Deed of Trust (the "Deed of Partial Release" and together with the 2012 Deed of Trust, the First Extension, the Second Extension, the Third Extension, and the Fourth Extension, the "Deed of Trust"), each from the City to the deed of trust trustee named therein.
+The Corporation has assigned to the Trustee pursuant to the Indenture all of its rights, title and interest in and to the Contract, including the right to receive Installment Payments, but excluding certain reserved rights described in the Indenture, and the Deed of Trust.
+Each capitalized term used but not defined herein has the meaning given to such term in the Contract and the Indenture, as applicable.

 Wilmington Future, Inc.

 City of Wilmington, North Carolina

 U.S. Bank Trust Company, National Association

-May \\\, 2023
+May , 2024

 Page 2